BluePengcho/Unity_3D_Arm_Tracking_To_Live2D/README.md

 Otherwise Arm_Control.cs must be added to the desired 3D tracking model/game object in Unity.

-The output Shoulder Rotation Parameters & Forearm Rotation Parameters need to be passed on / sent to the Live2d model or onto Vtube Studio.
+The output Live2D_Shoulder_Rotation_Parameters & Live2D_Forearm_Rotation_Parameters need to be passed on / sent to the Live2d model or onto Vtube Studio.

 This versions is currently only tracking and creating parameter values for the left arm shoulder and elbow.